 Although you may think that caring for baby teeth is no big deal, premature tooth loss can come with a host of issues.
 Children can lose their teeth early for a variety of reasons, including tooth decay, lack of jaw space, and acute injury.

-Without these baby teeth acting as placeholders in their proper positions, adult teeth might come in crooked or misaligned.
+Murfreesboro Family Dentistry explains that without these baby teeth acting as placeholders in their proper positions, adult teeth might come in crooked or misaligned.
 If your child loses a tooth earlier than expected, it is essential to go to the dentist to inquire about space maintainers.

 It is critical to remember that the teeth are still there even if you cannot see them.
 Whether it be baby teeth or adult teeth ready to erupt, it is vital to treat the whole mouth with preventative measures to ensure the best oral health for your child.